banner

 Fee

-The fee for the school, which includes tuition and social events only, will be £350.
-The fee will be payable within 2 weeks of acceptance (see dates above).
-The fee is strictly non-refundable as we have fixed costs to pay.
+The fee for the school, which includes tuition and social events only, is £400.
+The fee will be payable within 2 weeks of acceptance (specifically, receipt of payment link).
+The fee is unfortunately strictly non-refundable as we have fixed costs to pay.
+We are non-profit and all of your fees go directly into the school costs.

-Social events typically include a welcome drinks reception, dinner in a historical college, a walking tour of Oxford and punting (rowing) on the river in small groups.
-Travel and accommodation is not include in the fee, and is organised by students themselves.
-Meals (except for the college dinner) are also not included, but there are plentiful affordable options in the vicinity of the school.
+Social events typically include a welcome drinks reception, a semi-formal dinner, a walking tour of Oxford and punting (rowing) on the river in small groups.
+Travel and accommodation is not included in the fee, and is organised by students themselves.
+Meals (except for the dinner) are also not included, but there are plentiful affordable options in the vicinity of the school.

 Organising Committee